 After a hospital stay, your doctor and care team may urge you to have post-acute care.
 Such care comes in many forms and from a group of providers whose values and quality of care match ours.
-It is a partnership with GHS, MyHealth First Network® or other agencies who meet our quality care standards.
+It is a partnership with Prisma Health, MyHealth First Network® or other agencies who meet our quality care standards.

 Long-term acute care (LTAC) is for patients who need a longer hospital stay because of chronic or complex illness such as wounds, long-term IV therapy, or a recent need for a ventilator to help with breathing.
 Total stay lasts about 25 days.